gicking/STM8_Fault-Tolerant_SW/README.md

 Many different algorithms exist to check the content of a data stream or storage.
 These range from a simple [sum](https://www.st.com/content/ccc/resource/technical/document/application_note/00/8c/aa/a4/3f/e3/40/cc/CD00004055.pdf/files/CD00004055.pdf/jcr:content/translations/en.CD00004055.pdf) or [XOR checksum](https://stackoverflow.com/a/61917868) to a full-blown [cyclic redundancy check (CRC)](https://commandlinefanatic.com/cgi-bin/showarticle.cgi?article=art008).
 And as always you have to find a compromise between protection level, code size and CPU runtime.

-While sum and XOR checksums are small and fast, they are insenitive to swapped data, e.g. the same bit flipped at 2 different addresses.
+While sum and XOR checksums are small and fast, they are insenitive to swapped data, e.g. they cannot detect if the correct data is at the wrong address.
 On the other hand a CRC checksum is much more sensitive to errors, but in general has a bigger impact on CPU runtime and code size.

-For a "normal", i.e. safety uncritical situation, I therefore prefer a [Fletcher-16](https://en.wikipedia.org/wiki/Fletcher%27s_checksum#Straightforward) checksum (see example).
-It is straightforward to implement and is more sensitive to swapped data.
+In my example I therefore use a [Fletcher-16](https://en.wikipedia.org/wiki/Fletcher%27s_checksum#Straightforward) checksum.
+It is less sensitive than CRC, but can detect swapped data.
 Together with the [flash-ECC](#flash-protection) it should cover most flash errors.
+But - as usual - the decision depends on the use-case.

 **Notes:**